Jcing95/JcingWorld/README.md

 For project management and editing I am using the Eclipse IDE.
 My personal project settings are pushed just to my personal comfort, I might remove them soon.<br>
 Side fact: I probably learned about 95 percent of my modest OpenGL knowledge through this project.

 **JcingWorld** currently is in an *extremely* early creation phase and is not ready to be effictively tested yet and *wont be for quite a while*.
-This means the engine itself is not finished by far.<br>
+This means the engine itself is by far not finished.<br>
 If you find sloppy mistakes or even critical errors I would appreciate it if you [contact](jasin95@googlemail.com) me, or create an [issue](https://github.com/Jcing95/JcingWorld/issues/new) on this repository.<br>
 _Obviously improvement-tipps are also very welcome._